dexidp/website/content/docs/connectors/oidc.md

     # This can be overridden with the below option
     # insecureEnableGroups: true

+    # Filter users based on membership in the given groups.
+Authentication will be successful it the user is a member in a least
+    # one of the specified groups.
+    # allowedGroups:
+    #  - <value>

     # When enabled, the OpenID Connector will query the UserInfo endpoint for additional claims.
 UserInfo claims
     # take priority over claims returned by the IDToken.
 This option should be used when the IDToken doesn't contain
     # all the claims requested.